ng-doc/ng-doc/apps/ng-doc/docs/file-entities/api/index.md

 By default, NgDoc is configured to work only with one API configuration file, but if it is necessary you can create multiple API configurations files.
-For multiple API configurations, you need to specify different value for the `route` field in the `ng-doc.api.ts` file otherwise you will get a conflict between two API pages, because the `route` property is optional and if you don't specify it, NgDoc will use `api` as a default value.
+For multiple API configurations, you need to specify different value for the `route` field in the `ng-doc.metadata.ts` file otherwise you will get a conflict between two API pages, because the `route` property is optional and if you don't specify it, NgDoc will use `metadata` as a default value.

 {% index false %}